 For either of these approaches there are a couple of key actions to take:

 1. Remember always to flush a system before filling – whatever method you use – to get rid of any accumulated debris.
 Don’t forget that things like cylinders can start to corrode before you even fill the system if left sitting around on site for a while.
-You also want the system to be as clean as possible to prevent the growth of organic life which can then alter the water chemistry through its biological processes as well as being and a possible cause of
+You also want the system to be as clean as possible to prevent the growth of organic life which can then alter the water chemistry through its biological processes as well as being and a possible cause of damage.

 You will need to calculate the required volume of water before filling and how long it will take to fill based on the output of any water purification plant you are using.